This post may include affiliate links; for details, see our disclosure policy.

 A “dry shake” makes the best egg white foam

 Bartenders have added egg whites to cocktails since the 1860’s to add a frothy texture to the top and a creamy rich flavor to each sip.
 How to get the perfect foam?
-The best frothy egg white form is achieved by doing a Dry Shake.
+The best frothy egg white foam is achieved by doing a Dry Shake.
 You’ll use in lots of classic cocktail recipes like the Gin Fizz.
 Here’s how it works: